 The Definitive Map and Statement is a legal record of rights of way.
 Every surveying authority (usually the county council or unitary authority) keeps an up to date map and statement which records all of the rights of way in their area.
-We keep the Definitive Map and Statement for Nottinghamshire, which contains the details of over 2,500 km of rights of way.
+We keep the Definitive Map and Statement for Nottinghamshire, which contains the details of nearly 3,000 km of rights of way.

 What the map shows

 The Definitive Map shows the location of all the recorded rights of way in the county on a base map of the area.
 The Definitive Statement accompanies the map and provides extra information about the rights of way such as a description of the route, the start and finish points and general direction, the status (footpath, bridleway, byway, restricted byway), length as well as surface type and width of some of the routes.

 You can use the Definitive Map and Statement to find all the recorded rights of way in your area and you can be sure you have a legal right to use any of the paths shown.
 It is also used by our officers to check locations of rights of way for planning applications.

 But, perhaps most importantly, it records all of the rights of way in the care of the Council.
 It’s our job to make sure these paths are open and easy to use.